-- a) Stop engine and remove spark plug wire(s). - b) Lubricate fittings with one to two pumps of SAE No. 2 multi-purpose gun grease.
+- a) Stop engine and wait for all moving parts to stop.
+Remove key or spark plug wire(s). - b) Lubricate fittings with one to two pumps of SAE No. 2 multi-purpose gun grease.
 Refer to the following chart for fitting locations and lubrication schedule.